 Being blessed with the “Amazon’s Choice” tag and costing just over $53 made this Stereo reverb the most popular by far in this category.
 It has three modes (Hall, Spring and Room) and an A/B switch that gives you two variations on each.
 The two nobs only control Blend and Time.
 The users’ reviews are good but not stellar (4 out of 5 stars) but, at this price point, you might even give it a try.

 With Spring, Plate and Hall reverbs, the Holy Grail Neo provides the most sought-after ambiances in an easy-to-use, pedalboard-friendly stompbox.
 Select the reverb of your choice with the three-position switch and use the Reverb knob to mix the wet and dry signals.

-Popular, affordable mini-pedal with Room, Spring, and Shimmer mode featuring a big knob for Decay and to smaller ones for Color (tone) and Level.
+Mooer licensed the design of this popular and affordable mini reverb pedal to other Chinese brands, including Tomsline.
+It offers good sounding modes for Room, Spring, and Shimmer, featuring a big knob for Decay and to smaller ones for Color (tone) and Mix.